All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey lifts

-Now we are ready to formulate Theorem~\ref{thm:NRoriginal} in our language: \begin{thm}[Ne\v set\v ril-R\"odl Theorem for relational structures] Let $L$ be a language containing binary relation $\rel{}{\leq}$ and $\mathcal E$ be a (possibly infinite) family of ordered irreducible $L$-struc\-tures.
-Then the class of all finite ordered structures in $\Forbi(\mathcal E)$ is a Ramsey class. \end{thm} There are two differences compared to the original formulation.
-First forbidden substructures in class $\mathcal E$ are ordered (we thus do not speak of a lift of the class adding a free order, but rather constrained relation $\rel{}{\leq}$).
-This allows to use Theorem~\ref{thm:NR} to show, for example, the Ramsey property of acyclic graphs as shown in~\cite{Nevsetvril1984} (see Corollary~\ref{cor:acyclic}).
-Second we speak of forbidden embeddings (and thus substructures).
-Both these strenghtenings follows by the same proof as presented in~\cite{Nevsetvril1989}.
+Now we are ready to formulate Theorem~\ref{thm:NRoriginal} in our language: \begin{theorem}[Ne\v set\v ril--R\"odl Theorem for relational structures] Let $L$ be a relational language containing a binary relation $\leq$ and $\mathcal E$ be a (possibly infinite) family of ordered irreducible $L$-struc\-tures.
+Then the class of all finite ordered structures in $\Age(\Forbi(\mathcal E))$ is a Ramsey class. \end{theorem} There are two differences compared to the original formulation.
+First, structures in class $\mathcal E$ are ordered (we thus do not speak of a lift of the class adding a free order, but rather a constrained relation $\leq$).
+This allows us to use Theorem~\ref{thm:NR} to show, for example, the Ramsey property of acyclic graphs as shown in~\cite{Nevsetvril1984} (see Corollary~\ref{cor:acyclic}).
+Second, we speak of forbidden embeddings (and thus substructures).
+However both these strengthening follow by the same proof as presented in~\cite{Nevsetvril1989}.

+From now on, we again consider languages involving both functions and relations.
 The linear order will continue to be special in our results, too.
-The following notion captures the properties of structures that can be forbidden as homomorphic images: \begin{defn} Let $L$ be a language containing binary relation $\rel{}{\leq}$.
-An $L$-structure $\str{F}$ is \emph{weakly ordered} if \begin{enumerate} \item $\rel{F}{\leq}$ can be completed to linear order (in other words it forms a reflexive acyclic digraph), and, \item for every pair of distinct vertices $a, b\in F$, either $(a,b)\in \rel{F}{\leq}$ or $(b,a)\in \rel{F}{\leq}$ if and only if there exists a relation $\rel{}{}\in L$ other than $\rel{}{\leq}$ and a tuple in $\rel{F}{}$ containing both $u$ and $w$. \end{enumerate} (In other words $\rel{F}{\leq}$ is an acyclic orientation of the Gaifman graph of shadow of $\str{F}$ after removing the relation $\rel{F}{\leq}$.) \end{defn} Note that $\rel{A}{\leq}$ is neither a partial order and nor a linear order.
-Weakly ordered structures typically arrise as a free amalgamation of ordered structures.
-In weakly a ordered structure $\rel{A}{\leq}$ is a linear order if and only if $\str{A}$ is irreducible without order.
+The following notion captures the properties of structures that can be forbidden as homomorphic images: \begin{definition} Let $L$ be a language containing a binary relation $\leq$.
+An $L$-structure $\str{F}$ is \emph{weakly ordered} if \begin{enumerate} \item $\leq_\str{F}$ can be completed to linear order (in other words, it forms a reflexive acyclic digraph), and \item for every pair of distinct vertices $a, b\in F$, either $(a,b)\in \leq_\str{F}$ or $(b,a)\in \leq_\str{F}$ if and only if $a,b$ is contained in an irreducible substructure of $\str{F}^-$ where $\str{F}^-$ is a shadow of $\str{F}$ in the language $L^-=L\setminus \{\leq\}$. \end{enumerate} (In other words, $\leq_\str{F}$ is an acyclic orientation of the Gaifman graph of the shadow of $\str{F}$ removing the relation $\leq_\str{F}$.) \end{definition} Note that in a weakly ordered structure $\str{F}$ the relation $\leq_\str{F}$ may be neither a partial order nor a linear order, it is just a (special --- reflexive but otherwise acyclic) digraph.
+Weakly ordered structures typically arise as free amalgamations of ordered structures.
+In a weakly ordered structure $\str{F}$, $\leq_\str{F}$ is a linear order if and only if $\str{F}$ is irreducible without order.